freedomofpress/securedrop-docs/docs/backup_and_restore.rst

 You can use the following command to determine the volume of submissions currently on the *Application Server*: log in over SSH and run ``sudo du -sh /var/lib/securedrop/store``.

+Compare the output of this command (which approximates the size of a backup archive) to the amount of free space on your Tails persistent volume via Tails' **Disks** utility to ensure you have sufficient space to perform a backup.

+If you find you cannot perform a backup or restore due to this constraint, and have already deleted old submissions from the *Journalist Interface*, contact us through the `SecureDrop Support Portal`_.

 .. note:: Submissions are deleted asynchronously and one at a time, so
           if you delete a lot of submissions through the *Journalist